Scotch Thistle

 DO NOT:

-- Plant Scotch Thistle in a garden, no matter how well-contained its enclosure may seem.
+- Plant Scotch thistle in a garden, no matter how well-contained its enclosure may seem.

-- Move soil that has been contaminated with Scotch Thistle.
+- Move soil that has been contaminated with Scotch thistle.

 - Compost invasive plant material.